 3. Completeness Meter

 You may have seen it already on LinkedIn, Google, and Dropbox.
 Even though it doesn’t get more straightforward than this, it’s highly effective.
-If you want something easy to do, you should take a look at the example from LinkedIn:
+If you want something easy to do, take a look at the example from LinkedIn:

 The progress bar ultimately sets a goal.
 The main idea behind it to get the user to complete several steps for a journey.
 For LinkedIn, the journey is to complete the profile as much as possible.
 Also, to make it as attractive as you can.
 Once the user adds a profile picture, education, and location, the meter will become fuller.